webix-hub/docs/data/desktop/export_pdf.md

 Thus, you can configure the image's alignment, as well as its width and the height.
 More options are enumerated in the [specific documentation](https://github.com/rkusa/pdfjs/tree/master/docs)
 (see the "document/imageimg-opts" section).

+{{sample 15_datatable/10_export/07_pdf_style.html}}

 ###Configuring the document's table

 It's also quite easy to configure the look of the resulting table with data.
-You can manage the appearance of the following component's elements to get the desired result:
+You can manage the table's elements to get the desired result:

 - the table's header, e.g. set text alignment, the font size, the background color and the color of the text: